2022 Summer Camp

 We are looking at all the best practices that worked for camps last summer that got to open, following the CDC and ACA (American Camp Association) guidelines, and will implement as many best practices that we can to keep campers, staff, and volunteers safe.

 Day Camp drop off will be similar.
-Parents will not exit their vehicle but circle the parking lot to drop off their camper after a health screening.
+Parents will not exit their vehicle but circle the parking lot to drop off their camper.
 Pick-up will be the same.
 Parents will remain in their vehicles, sign for their camper, load, and go.

 Because things change so quickly, we will continue to monitor COVID cases and plan to run camp as long as state and local regulations allow.
 If during camp a group has a staff member or a child that is found to have a confirmed or probable case of COVID-19: